Google made some poor soul run a crab gauntlet for Street View

 There's no doubt Google Street View made cartography cool.
 It lets us see any street in the world up close and personal, and gives us a first-hand view of places like the Great Barrier Reef, Disney World and the International Space Station.

 But the latest edition of Google Street View is a cut above.
-And we have serious respect for the Google employee who managed to pull it off.
+And we have serious respect for the man who managed to capture everything on camera.

-In December 2017, Google sent a dedicated "Street View trekker" to Christmas Island (a remote Australian territory off the coast of Western Australia) to film its annual crab migration -- a unique natural event that sees the island's millions of bright red crabs make their way from forest to sea to lay their eggs, all but overwhelming the locals in the process.
-(Yes.
-The crabs have right of way here.)
+In December 2017, Google sent Dr Alasdair Grigg from Parks Australia to Christmas Island (a remote Australian territory off the coast of Western Australia) to film its annual crab migration.
+The unique natural event sees the island's millions of bright red crabs make their way from forest to sea to lay their eggs.
+It's a massive draw for tourists and a part of life for locals (yes, the crabs have right of way here) and Grigg was selected by Parks Australia to be Google's dedicated "Street View trekker" to capture the whole thing.

 Now, Google is bringing that natural wonder to people across the world through Google Maps Street View and Google Earth.